Sustainability

 Strategy

-We conducted a scenario analysis of the impact of climate change on our business activities.
+We conducted a scenario analysis of the impact of climate change on our business activities.*3

-Targeted items were identified from current and potential future transition risks (policy and regulation, technology, market, and reputation), physical risks (acute and chronic), and opportunities (resource efficiency, energy sources, products and services, markets, and resilience).
-Based on the information released by the Intergovernmental Panel on Climate Change (IPCC), we have set out a 2 degrees Celsius scenario*1 and a 4 degrees Celsius scenario*2 using the year 2030 as a marker.
+Targeted items were identified from current and potential future transition risks (policy and regulation, technology, market, and reputation), physical risks (acute and chronic), transition opportunities (products and services, markets, and resilience), and physical opportunities (acute).
+Based on the information released by the Intergovernmental Panel on Climate Change (IPCC) and the International Energy Agency (IEA), we have set out a 1.5 degrees Celsius scenario*1 and a 4 degrees Celsius scenario*2 using the year 2030 as a marker.
 In terms of physical risks, we obtained data relating to future forecasts based on observed and projected climate change data from the climate change adaptation information platform (A-PLAT).
 As for business, we expect to see an increase in the various IoT devices needed to realize Society 5.0 and a shift toward automated solutions in factories and other facilities.
-From this information, we organized the viewpoints for the 2 degrees Celsius and 4 degrees Celsius scenarios, envisioned what our future society might look like, and conducted a five forces analysis consisting of new entrants, sellers, buyers, substitutes, and industries orbiting our own company.
+From this information, we organized the viewpoints for the 1.5 degrees Celsius and 4 degrees Celsius scenarios, envisioned what our future society might look like, and conducted a five forces analysis consisting of new entrants, sellers, buyers, substitutes, and industries orbiting our own company.

 The identified risks and opportunities are classified as "major," "medium," or "minor" in terms of their impact on business, and countermeasures are determined for each, incorporated into business activities, and progress is reported to the sustainability promotion committee, thereby repeating the PDCA cycle.

-*1: Scenario in which the global average temperature rises approximately 2 degrees Celsius above pre-industrial levels (IPCC RCP2.6)
+*1: Scenario in which the global average temperature rises approximately 1.5 degrees Celsius above pre-industrial levels (IPCC SSP1-RCP1.9、IEA NZE2050)

 *2: Scenario in which the global average temperature rises approximately 4 degrees Celsius above pre-industrial levels (IPCC RCP8.5)